asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 **SWF vs SQS**
 - _SWF_: Amazon SWF helps to co-ordinate work across distributed application components.
 It helps developers build, run, and scale background jobs that have parallel or sequential steps.
 You can think of Amazon SWF as a fully-managed state tracker and task coordinator in the Cloud.
 Tasks represent invocation of various processing steps in an application which can be performed by executable code, web service calls, human actions and scripts.
+- If your app's steps take more than 500 milliseconds to complete, you need to track the state of processing, and you need to recover or retry if a task fails.
+There you need SWF.
 - _SQS_: Amazon SQS helps to set up a highly decoupled application in AWS.